Choose Measures & Collect Data

 The Benefits of a Multiple Methods Approach

-Best practices recommend a multiple methods approach to academic program level assessment since a single method can restrict the interpretation of student learning.
-However, the limitations of one method may prompt the selection of other methods.
+The use of multiple methods in academic program level assessment is encouraged, since a single method can restrict the interpretation of student learning.
+The limitations of one method may prompt the selection of other methods.
 Altogether, multiple methods provide a more accurate frame for assessing student learning.
 More so, a combination of quantitative and qualitative assessment methods adds reliability and a more comprehensive approach to assessment.
 Using a multiple methods approach to academic program level assessment has several advantages:

 Tips for a Balanced Approach to Assessment